GENERATION is an ambitious arts programme running until 30 November, here is a by numbers guide:

 £0 is the price in pounds it will cost to attend – yes, it’s FREE!

-And here are just a few of the exhibitions taking place during the first four months:
+And here are just a few of the exhibitions taking place:

 Artist Rooms by Douglas Gordon, Caithness Horizons, Thurso, Highlands

 3 films and 1 text-based work by former Turner Prize winner Douglas Gordon from Glasgow will be used to explore the ambiguities of human life in this exhibition.

 286 cardboard model buildings have been made to scale for this installation.
 Gathering all Edinburgh’s places of worship together highlights the sheer range of architecture in the religious cityscape.

 Edinburgh exhibitions, various venues,

 32 is the astounding number of artists who have work exhibited at 9 shows across Edinburgh from June.
 See art by the likes of Jim Lambie, Martin Boyce, Richard Wright and Christine Borland at venues including the National Galleries of Scotland.

 Lorna McIntyre, Mount Stuart 2014, Isle of Bute, Argyll

 12 signs of the zodiac are the themes of the stained glass windows at Mount Stuart.
 Lorna’s sculptures take inspiration from them, as well as the neo-Gothic architecture and atmosphere of this stately mansion.